juschuma/juschuma.github.io/_pages/about.md

 About me
 ------
-I am a Lead Economist in the Monetary Policy Stragegy Division at the European Central Bank.
+I am a Lead Economist in the Monetary Policy Strategy Division at the European Central Bank.

 My main research interests are international finance, monetary policy, and law and economics.
 Before joining the ECB, I received a PhD in Economics from Humboldt University Berlin.